cosmos/cosmos/README.md

 turn any deterministic (blackbox) application into a distributedly replicated blockchain.
-As the Apache Web Server or Nginx connects to the Wordpress application via CGI or FastCGI, Tendermint Core connects to blockchain applications via TMSP.
+As the Apache Web Server or Nginx connects to the Wordpress application via CGI or FastCGI, Tendermint Core connects to blockchain applications via the Tendermint Socket Protocol (TMSP) [\[17\]][17].
 Thus, TMSP allows for blockchain applications to be programmed in any language, not just the programming language that the consensus engine is written in.
 Additionally, TMSP makes it possible to easily swap out the consensus layer of any existing blockchain stack.

 To draw an analogy, we will draw an analogy with a well-known cryptocurrency, Bitcoin.
 Bitcoin is a cryptocurrency blockchain where each node maintains a